US STOCKS-Wall St slips after weak economic data

 By Tanya Agrawal

-May 15 U.S. shares were slightly lower on Friday as weak economic data pointed to a lack of momentum in the economy, a day after the S&P 500 closed at a record high.
+May 15 U.S. shares were slightly lower on Friday as weak economic data pointed to a lack of momentum in the economy.

 Industrial output slipped 0.3 percent, weighed down by a decline in production by mining companies and utilities.
 Economists had forecast a rise of 0.1 percent.